-One of my favorite tricks to make your muffins look extra delicious is to sprinkle a few chocolate chips on top of the wet muffin batter right before you put them into the oven to cook.
+These spelt muffins are made using a combination of spelt flour and rolled oats.
+They are gluten-free, refined sugar-free and a treat you can feel confident sharing with your kids.
+One of my favorite tricks to make your muffins look extra delicious is to sprinkle chocolate chips on top of each muffin right before you pop them into the oven to cook.

 More healthy recipes to try: